chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 .. end_tag

 .. tag EOL_a1

 .. danger:: This documentation applies to a deprecated product </versions.html#deprecated-products-and-versions>`__.
-The new Chef Automate includes newer out-of-the-box compliance profiles, an improved compliance scanner with total cloud scanning functionality, better visualizations, role-based access control and many other features.
-The new Chef Automate is included as part of the Chef Automate license agreement and is `available via subscription <https://www.chef.io/pricing/>`_.
+Chef Automate includes newer out-of-the-box compliance profiles, an improved compliance scanner with total cloud scanning functionality, better visualizations, role-based access control and many other features.
+Chef Automate is included as part of the Workflow license agreement and is `available via subscription <https://www.chef.io/pricing/>`_.

 .. end_tag

-Chef Automate's GitHub integration allows you to use GitHub as the canonical git repository for your projects while benefiting from Chef Automate's workflow and pipeline automation.
-When you enable the integration on a project in Chef Automate, you will be able to:
+Workflow's GitHub integration allows you to use GitHub as the canonical git repository for your projects while benefiting from Workflow's workflow and pipeline automation.
+When you enable the integration on a project in Workflow, you will be able to:

 *   Review pull requests and make code comments in the GitHub UI.

-*   Browse code (including in-flight changes in the Chef Automate pipeline) using GitHub.
+*   Browse code (including in-flight changes in the Workflow pipeline) using GitHub.

-*   Have the target branch (usually master) of your GitHub project repository managed by Chef Automate.
-When a change is approved in Chef Automate, it will perform the merge in GitHub.
+*   Have the target branch (usually master) of your GitHub project repository managed by Workflow.
+When a change is approved in Workflow, it will perform the merge in GitHub.

-Chef Automate's GitHub integration is designed for use with GitHub.com and GitHub Enterprise 2.x, and supports connecting a Chef Automate enterprise with a single GitHub server URL.
+Workflow's GitHub integration is designed for use with GitHub.com and GitHub Enterprise 2.x, and supports connecting a Workflow enterprise with a single GitHub server URL.

 .. note:: The Delivery CLI from the latest `ChefDK <https://downloads.chef.io/chefdk/>`__ (version 0.19 or higher) must be installed on any workstations that setup and initialize GitHub-integrated projects.